0xAX/linux-insides/Concepts/cpumask.md

 set_cpu_possible(cpu, true);
 ```

 `set_cpu_possible` is a set of cpu ID's which can be plugged in anytime during the life of that system boot. `cpu_present` represents which CPUs are currently plugged in. `cpu_online` represents subset of the `cpu_present` and indicates CPUs which are available for scheduling.
 These masks depends on `CONFIG_HOTPLUG_CPU` configuration option and if this option is disabled `possible == present` and `active == online`.
 Implementation of the all of these functions are very similar.
-Every function checks the second paramter.
+Every function checks the second parameter.
 If it is `true`, calls `cpumask_set_cpu` or `cpumask_clear_cpu` otherwise.

 There are two ways for a `cpumask` creation.
 First is to use `cpumask_t`.
 It defined as: